 You can save the switch configuration as a file.
 We recommend that you save the configuration.
 Then you can quickly restore the switch configuration if you change the settings and then decide to return the switch to its previous settings.

 Port mirroring lets you mirror the incoming (ingress) and outgoing (egress) traffic of one or more ports (the source ports) to a single predefined destination port.
-Ths is a great feature if you have a server that has multiple Ethernet Ports.
-For Example you could have ports 7 and 8 both flowing to your server allowing you to double the bandwidth to your server.
+This is generally used to monitor another port for traffic etc.

 I have been using a Netgear GS308E on my home network for several month's and can honestly say that this is a great little switch.
 I have never had any issues with the performance of it.
 It seems to provide me with the basic information about my network such as whether the devices are connecting to it in 100/1000 speed and are they running in Half/Full Duplex mode and if there any CRC network errors.
 The only thing it would be nice to have would be SNMP support.
 Other than that... it is an Excellent Switch!